Skip to content

 Process drama workshop

-In addition to the performance, students are also offered a process drama workshop by class during the school year, where we zoom in on selected themes through the young people's own participation, thinking and feelings.
-The workshops are held in October-December at RNT's teaching facilities in Majaka.
+In addition to the performance, a process drama workshop will also be offered to students during the academic year, each class, where selected themes are zoomed in on through the young people's own participation, thinking and feelings.
+The workshops will be held in October-November-December at RNT's teaching facilities in Majakka.

 Workshops for special education small classes